 When deciding on the type of credit card, sit down and ask yourself: How do I spend my money?
 Will this card help build my credit?
 Can I graduate to a better card in the future?
 How quickly will I earn rewards, and what are they worth?

 You might automatically gravitate toward a credit card offered by the same bank where you have a chequing and savings account, but you don’t have to be guided by loyalty.
 Besides Canada’s Big Five banks, credit cards are offered by smaller and digital banks, as well as credit unions.
 Cards by Visa and MasterCard, Canada’s two largest credit card networks, are issued through banks, credit unions and retailers.
-The third largest, American Express, issues cards directly in its own name.
+The third largest, American Express, issues cards directly in its own name and through select banks.
 Each company has their own partnerships with retailers, airlines and hotels to offer discounts and points bonuses, so read through and weigh their strengths and weaknesses before choosing a provider.
+For example, American Express cards offer some of the highest rewards on your everyday spending, but aren’t as widely accepted as Mastercard credit cards.

 Your credit limit is the maximum amount you can charge on your credit card.
 Depending on the type of card, your income level and your credit history, it could be anything from $500 to tens of thousands of dollars.
 For example, you may apply for a credit card that has a $5,000 limit, but only qualify for a $1,000 limit on the card based on the provider’s assessment of your income and credit history.
 Limits aren’t necessarily set in stone—in some cases, you can ask the issuer to increase your limit once you’ve established that you pay your bills on time and don’t max out your card.
 If you’re new to credit, or are rebuilding bad credit, it’s wise to start with a lower credit limit.